soconne339/code_institute_project1/readme.md

 # UX Design

-The goal of this website is to provide the user with ways to improve the simple tasks carried out on a daily basis.
+The goal of this website is to provide the user with ways to improve the simple tasks carried out daily.
 The information is presented in a simple manner whereby the user can find the category for the hack he wishes to find, he can click on it and then be brought to the information.
 If the user wants to explore a new area, the UI is designed to allow him to click on a button and be immediately brought to the navigation menu.

 I designed this page with UX in mind.
 The buttons for each category is designed with large text and with a large target area.
 The user can easily click or tap and they are brought to the relevant location on the page.